 Experience traditional Easter celebrations

-On Easter Sunday, the mood changes completely and the day begins with the pealing of bells to announce the resurrection of Jesus Christ.
+On Easter Sunday, the mood changes completely and the day begins with the pealing of bells to announce the resurrection of Christ.
 Statues play an important part in the celebrations as a team of men run up the steps to parish churches bearing the Risen Christ on their shoulders.
 This event is known as l-irxoxt in Maltese and the best place to enjoy the spectacle is the Three Cities.
-Bands will play hymns and churches are decked out with spectacular drapes; everything looks opulent to welcome Jesus Christ back to his rightful place.
+Bands will play hymns and churches are decked out with spectacular drapes; everything looks opulent and it's a true spectacle for the eyes.
+Also look out for the unique craft Easter exhibitions.
+From statues depicting the Easter story or ‘paintings’ out of colored rice, pasta and salt, the original artifacts are created with love and worth a view.

 Treat yourself with culinary Easter delights